 Our democracy is in trouble!
-Our political system is not working for We the People!
-There has been a takeover of our representative democracy, especially in the last 35 to 40 years, by the wealthy corporate elites.
-Their 'excessive' economic power, which is shown in this article with a chart and video, has been used to gain political power which then has been used to gain more economic power.
+There has been a takeover of our representative democracy, especially in the last 35 to 40 years, by the wealthy corporate elite.
+Their 'excessive' economic power, which is shown in this article with a chart and video, has been used to increase their political power.
 We now have government of the 1%, by the 1%, and for the 1%.
 A 2014 BBC study contends that we are an oligarchy not a democracy.

-Restoring truth, fairness, and justice to our political system so we have a government of the people, by the people, and for 'We the People'.
+Restoring fairness and justice to our economic and political systems so we have a government of the people, by the people, and for 'We the People'.
 As Justice Louis Brandeis said "We can have democracy in this country, or we can have great wealth concentrated in the hands of a few, but we can't have both!

 Meeting The Challenge: